Architecture of Saudi Arabia: Asir region

-Evolution of Architecture in the Post-Oil Era
+Evolution of Architecture in the Modern Era

 The period between the discovery of oil in 1352 AH/1933 AD and the peak of the oil boom in 1393 AH/1973 AD served as a historic turning point in Saudi Arabia's architectural identity, transforming it from a resource-scarce country dependent on limited agriculture and herding livestock to a manufacturing nation.

 Economic growth accelerated once crude oil production began on a commercial basis after the end of World War 2.
 One of the biggest urban impacts of this economic transformation was the emergence of modern cities, which coincided with the first waves of urban migration from within and beyond Saudi Arabia to major metropolises and oil manufacturing hubs in Dhahran, Khobar, and Dammam in search of better employment and business opportunities.
 The exponential rise in population called for the launch of the first urban planning process in the Kingdom, which took place with the modernization of Khobar's master plan in 1366 AH/1947 AD, incorporating a completely modern urban style based on road networks and transportation systems.
 The plan was also based on implementing global urban standards, which served as the first model for town planning in the Kingdom and were a critical factor in defining modern architecture in these cities.

 These standards were adopted across Khobar and included setting road dimensions, land use planning, and determining the size of residential colonies and building heights.
 The introduction of automation into construction played a big role in optimizing the entire industry after it had previously depended on manual work.
 The establishment of power plants enabled the introduction of machinery that could produce building materials locally, such as concrete and cement bricks.
 Its spread also helped usher in a modern architectural identity that completely replaced traditional architecture.